hashgraph/hedera-mirror-node/docs/design/smart-contracts.md

 The Mirror Node is essentially a full archive node (i.e. it can provide the state of the ledger at present but also at multiple snapshots of time).
 However, its current implementation is limited by the lack of connectivity to the actual Gossip based network of consensus nodes.
-As a result some network specific details are not available to it unless provided through the record stream and therefore some `eth_` related methods may not be applicable to it's current iteration.
+As a result some network specific details are not available to it unless provided through the record stream and therefore some `eth_` related methods may not be applicable to its current iteration.
 Below is a table of compatibility.
 All methods are referenced from the Ethereum Wikis [JSON-RPC API](https://eth.wiki/json-rpc/API)